 What Causes a Yeast Infection in Dogs?

 Yeast is actually a form of fungus, and it is an important part of the healthy immune system.
-People and dogs alike have this healthy type of plant life growing in the gut and also on the skin.
+People and dogs both have this fungus growing in the gut and also on the skin.
 When the immune system is in balance, all is well.
 However, if the immune system becomes stressed, yeast can begin to grow unchecked in the gut.
-Then, your dog’s body reacts by trying to dissipate the yeast through the skin, and an infection can result.
+Then, your dog’s body reacts by trying to dissipate the yeast through the skin, and an itchy infection can result.

 Diagnosing a Dog Yeast Infection

-The symptoms of yeast infections and allergies can be very similar, and of course your dog cannot tell you what is causing the discomfort.
+The symptoms of yeast infections and allergies can be very similar.
 However, there are ways that you can determine whether your dog’s scratching and chewing is due to a yeast infection.
 They include:

-- Symptoms seem to appear in the spring and then go away in the fall – Often, people confuse this with what they call “grass allergy.”
-Actually, it is due to the life cycle of the yeast.
+- Symptoms seem to appear in the spring and then go away in the fall (this seasonality is due to the life cycle of the yeast)

 Treating a Dog Yeast Infection

 It is important to act on the symptoms described above because if you ignore your dog’s yeast infection, it will become harder to treat.